Speech & Voice Therapy

 What We Offer

-At Align Speech Therapy, we offer a two-part speech therapy program (developed by Parkinson Voice Project) to help individuals with Parkinson’s regain and maintain effective communication: SPEAK OUT!® followed by The LOUD Crowd®.
+At Align Speech Therapy, we offer a two-part speech therapy program (developed by Parkinson Voice Project) to help individuals with Parkinson’s regain and maintain effective communication: SPEAK OUT!® individual therapy followed by an online SPEAK OUT!® group.

 Individuals with Parkinson’s Disease who are experiencing any of the following changes with their speech and voice may benefit from therapy.
 Therapy is recommended as soon as the changes are noted, even if subtle or mild.
 Early intervention is important to minimize future difficulty.